influx6/gu/README.md

 CLI
 ---

 Gu provides an cli tooling which is installed when `go get` is done for this package, the tooling provides easier means of generating a project and components using the gu project, among other features.

-It is provided to both improve the workflow of the user but also provide quick setup of your project.
-We will delve into simple commands which allows us create a simple project with a series of components for development.
+It is provided to both improve the workflow of the user, as well as to provide quick setup of your project.
+Provided below are examples of working flow and tasks which are generally done when developing with Gu.

 -	Creating a gu golang project using the [GopherJS](https://github.com/gu-io/gopherjs) driver